These tender Whole Wheat Hot Cross Buns are bursting with flavor from warm spices, a hint of orange zest, and sweet honey!

 It is a very simple and straightforward recipe that, minus the time to rise, takes very little time and effort.
-I was surprised at how light and fluffy the insides were, while bursting with flavor from all of the spices.
-Definitely a good addition to any breakfast, brunch, or dinner!
+Don’t let the long list of ingredients and steps scare you!
+A majority of the ingredients are the spices used to flavor the buns.

-- 3 tsp instant dry yeast
+- 1tbsp instant dry yeast (I used Red Star)

 - 1 tsp salt

-- 4 tbsp butter, room temperature
+- ¼ C butter, room temperature

 - 2 eggs, room temperature

-- 3/4 C currants or raisins
+- ¾ C raisins

-- 2 tsp grated orange zest
+- 2 tsp orange zest

-- 1 egg, beaten
+- 1 egg

-- 1 tbsp non-fat milk
+- 1 tbsp milk

 - 6 tbsp confectioner's sugar

 - Preheat oven to 400.
 Prepare the egg wash by whisking together the egg and milk.
-Brush on over the dough.
+Brush over the dough.

 - While buns are cooling, whisk together the milk and confectioner’s sugar.
 Place in a plastic sandwich bag and snip off a small piece of the corner (or use a pastry bag).
 Pipe two lines of frosting across each bun to make a cross.